rzzzwilson/morse/design.rst

 If the morse character is *not* recognized the decode mechanism returns a string indicating the unrecognized character.
-For example, an attempt to recognize three morse characters with the second character not recognized (7 dots) would result in this display:
+For example, an attempt to recognize three morse characters with the second character not recognized (7 sounds) would result in this display:

 ::

-    A¿<.......>Z
+    A¿<....-..>Z

 Dynamic Parameter Caching
 -------------------------